Publication Ethics - Ethical Policy

 The publisher and the editors are committed to maintaining high ethical standards and preventing publications in which research misconduct has occurred.
 We use plagarism checking.
 In the case of any allegation of misconduct, the editor deals with the allegation appropriately.
 In such ethical issues, including also retractions and corrections, the COPE guidelines are followed.
 The Journal is ready to publish corrections if needed.

-Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License, which allows others to share the work with an acknowledgement of the work’s authorship and initial publication in this journal.
+Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License, which allows non-commercial sharing of the work with an acknowledgement of the work’s authorship and initial publication in this journal.

 Authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal’s published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgement of its initial publication in this journal.